Photo Chiang Mai, Thailand, 2007

 Returning to civilian life in 1967, I began studies, on the GI bill, at the University of Illinois, Institute of Aviation, and received the FAA´s aircraft mechanic's ratings, for civil aviation.
 There, I also learned to learn to fly.
 Later on, I realized that I was fortunate, to have these skills and licenses, and experience from the military, which made it easier to keep employed, and independent, and to afford to study, and to travel.
 My work in aviation continued, off and on, and in various different capacities, for Wien Alaska Airlines, Era Helicopters, Anchorage Helicopters, Rocky Mountain Helicopters, Aviation Language Schools, Flight Safety International, and other companies in almost a dozen states.

 I was involved in aviation until 1998, where, at Miami International Airport, I last signed my name, on an aircraft flight release.

-The links below, shows some trails left in aviation, during the years.
+The links below, shows some trails that I left in aviation, during these years.